 What are some of your favorite methods to create watercolor backgrounds?

 Don't want to do it yourself?
 Here are a few digitized watercolor textures I created that you can pick up from my shop.

-Jenn is the creator of Hello Brio, a creative lifestyle blog with a focus on living intentionally.
-She blogs about lettering, bullet journaling, minimalism, nearo waste (near zero waste), & natural stuff.
-Member @ethicalwriters & @phlbloggers.
+Jenn is the creator of Hello Brio, a creative lifestyle blog with a focus on mindful living.
+She blogs about lettering, embroidery, bullet journaling, minimalism, nearo waste (near zero waste), & natural stuff.
+Member Conscious Creatives & @phlbloggers.
 Momma and wife.
 Philadelphia-based UI/UX designer.